Disruptions persist in maritime transport, challenging its resilience

 Indicator 9.1.2: Passenger and freight volumes, by mode of transport (Tier I)

-Infrastructure, including transport infrastructure, directly and indirectly influences the attainment of all the SDGs, including 92 per cent of the 169 individual targets -—
+Infrastructure, including transport infrastructure, significantly impacts the attainment of all SDGs, influencing 92 per cent of the 169 individual targets -—

 – ‒